 The Bet

 Weiss saw the data shift before anyone in our business.
 While most firms were hiring more account executives, he was hiring engineers.
 While we were measuring AVE, he was modeling audiences.
-While agencies were talking about "integrated communications" as a tagline, he was actually integrating — analytics, predictive modeling, AI, influencer infrastructure, medical education — under one roof.
+While agencies were talking about "integrated communications" as a tagline, he was actually integrating — analytics, predictive modeling, influencer infrastructure, and medical education — under one roof.

 Healthcare communications is structurally harder than consumer PR.
 The audience is fragmented — physicians, patients, payers, regulators, investors — and the stakes are asymmetric.
 A mishandled product launch doesn't just hurt a brand.
 It can affect patient access, drug approvals, and market caps.
-Weiss built Real Chemistry to operate at that complexity.
+Weiss built W2O to operate at that complexity.
 He picked the hardest vertical in PR.
 Then he won it.

-WeissComm → WCG → W2O → Real Chemistry
+WeissComm → WCG → W2O

 The Newhouse Connection